IBM-Cloud/real-time-tone-analysis/WORKSHOP/STEP2-SPEECH-TEXT/README.md

 	```
 	Everything looks in order.
 Let's proceed and import the code that is going to run the speech to text transcription logic behind the scenes.

-8. Import the `src/` folder into the root directory.
+8. Copy the `src/` folder into the root directory.
 This contains the client-side code that will handle microphone interaction, sample file streaming, and client-server communication via sockets.

-9. We are going to compile these files with [browserify][browserify_url] to create the `public/js/index.js` file.
+9. We are going to compile and concatenate these files with [browserify][browserify_url] to create the [`public/js/index.js`](./public/js/index.js) file.
 To do this, we first need to add several parameters to [`package.json`](./package.json) so that this same process occurs when we push our app to Bluemix

 	```
 	"scripts": {
 		"start": "node app.js",
 		"build": "browserify src/index.js | uglifyjs -nc > public/js/index.js",
-		"watch": "watchify -v -d -o public/js/index.js src/index.js" },
+		"watch": "watchify -v -d -o public/js/index.js src/index.js", "postinstall": "bower install --alow-root && gulp"
+	},
 	"devDependencies": {
 		"browserify": "^12.0.1",